strawHat121/strawHat121/README.md

 # 💫About Me :

 My name is Kinjalk Bajpai.
 I am a fullstack MERN developer with some expertise in python.
 I like to have thoughtful conversations about any topic.
-- 🔭 I’m currently working on a twitter bot.
+- 🔭 I’m currently working on a fullstack MERN project.

 - 🌱 I’m currently learning MERN Stack.